Nick-Sullivan/rust-web-template/README.md

 ## Rust Web Template

-A basic API template that can run on a server (receiving API requests), and on a Lambda (triggered by API Gateway, or triggered by SQS).
+A basic Rust API template that can run on a server (receiving API requests), and on a Lambda (triggered by API Gateway, or triggered by SQS).

 It uses `axum` as the web application framework, with `axum-aws-lambda` to enable use on a lambda.